-Medicare Part D, which is the part of Medicare that deals with medications, covers the shingles vaccine.
-However, it does not always take care of 100% of the cost.
+Medicare Part D, which is the part of Medicare that deals with medications, provides coverage for the shingles vaccine.
+However, it does not always cover 100% of the cost.

-However, Medicare Part D does cover it.
-People with Part D may be responsible for a portion of the cost, called the copayment.
+Part D does cover it, but people with Part D may be responsible for a portion of the cost, called the copayment.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: